Flash welding: Applications

-Railroads use flash welding to join sections of mainline rail together to create Long Welded Rail (LWR) in a factory setting or continuous welded rail (CWR) in track, which is much smoother than mechanically-joined rail because there are no gaps between the sections of rail.
-This smoother rail reduces the wear on the rails themselves, effectively reducing the frequency of inspections and maintenance.
+Railroads use flash welding to join sections of mainline rail together to create long welded rail (LWR) in a factory setting or continuous welded rail (CWR) in track, which is much smoother than mechanically-joined rail because there are no gaps between the sections of rail.
+The smoother rail reduces the wear on the rails themselves, effectively reducing the frequency of inspections and maintenance.
 Continuous welded rail is particularly used on high-speed rail lines because of the smoothness of the rail head.

 Flash welding is also beneficial because it allows dissimilar metals, including non ferrous metals, to be joined.
-This allows switches and crossings, which are generally composed of high manganese steel, to be effectively welded to carbon steel rail with the use of a stainless steel insert, while keeping the desired mechanical properties of both the rails and the crossings intact.
-The ability of this single process to weld many different metals, with simple parameter adjustments, makes it very versatile.
+That allows switches and crossings, which are generally composed of high manganese steel, to be effectively welded to carbon steel rail with the use of a stainless steel insert, while keeping the desired mechanical properties of both the rails and the crossings intact.
+The ability of a single process to weld many different metals, with simple parameter adjustments, makes it very versatile.
 Flash welding is also used in the metal building industry to increase the length of the angle iron used to fabricate joists.

 The aluminum industry uses flash welding to join aluminum, steel, and copper in various current-carrying conductors called busbars.
 The steel is used for strength, the copper is used for conductivity, and the aluminum is used for its combination of cost and conductivity.